5/16" Garage Floor Tiles With Hidden Seam

 Rated from Garage Floor duty to Jet Aircraft loads.
 Hidden seam, textured finish, flexible and waterproof!
 These tiles have Lifetime Warranty that is assignable and transferable.
 So if you sell your property the new owner assumes the warranty and if you move and take your floor with you, the warranty goes with you.

-Order by the square foot and please allow 5% extra for cutting waste and to have a few spares left over.
+Order by the square foot NOT by the tile and please allow 5% extra for cutting waste and to have a few spares left over.
 To order multiple colors order first color and click add to cart then click continue shopping and order the second color.
 Due to high demand for these tiles there is now a 1 week lead time for Lt Gray, Dk Gray and Black versus our usual 1 day ship.
 Please allow 4-5 weeks for other colors.

 We recommend that you cut the tabs of the front row tiles where you will slide the ramp edge onto and then put a bead of good construction adhesive under the ramp and part of the first row tiles to lock everything in place.
 You can also put some good epoxy glue such as JB Weld inside the U-Slot of the ramp edge to glue the tile to the inside of the edging for added strength.